EngineersBox/Wolfenstein-3D/README.md

 ### Map

 A map is described by a JSON object contain information about the map parameters and walls.
-There are two main sections:
+There are three main sections:

-* `Params`
-* `Walls`
+* `Params`: Map specific configuration
+* `Walls`: The layout of the map and how it renders
+* `Sprites`: Positions of 2D sprites in the map

 Map files are stored in `resources/maps/`.
 Below is the JSON type data and structure of the file: